Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 5. What graphic means are used to convey the phonetic features of speech?

-6. How do they differ from the actual graphical tools?
+6. How do they differ from graphic tools themselves?

-7. What speech characteristics can be created by phonetic means?
+7. What speech characteristics can be created phonetically?

-8. Can alliteration be an onomatopoeia at the same time?
+8. Can alliteration be at the same time onomatopoeia?

 STYLISTIC MORPHOLOGY

-One of essential funds creating expressiveness in a language are transpositions.
-Transpositions are understood as the use of linguistic units (words, word forms, phrases and sentences) in a meaning and in a function that is not originally inherent in them.
-Transpositions are widespread in vocabulary when words are used in a figurative sense. (peach - a beautiful girl), in syntax, where so-called rhetorical questions are stylistically significant (Don't you know?
+One of essential means creating expressiveness in language are transpositions.
+Transpositions mean the use of linguistic units (words, word forms, phrases and sentences) in a meaning and function that is not originally inherent to them.
+Transpositions are widespread in vocabulary, when words are used in a figurative meaning (peach - a beautiful girl), in syntax, where the so-called rhetorical questions are stylistically significant (Don't you know?
 Can't you see?).

-Research shows that transposition can create both expressive, emotional or evaluative, as well as functional-stylistic connotations.
+Research shows that transposition can create both expressive, emotional or evaluative, and functional-stylistic connotations.

-In morphology, transpositions are understood as the use of a grammatical form in a context that is not characteristic of it.
-As a result of transposition, one form or another loses its traditional grammatical meaning and acquires a new one - stylistic (connotative expressive).
+In morphology, transpositions mean the use of a grammatical form in a context that is not typical for it.
+As a result of transposition, one or another form loses its traditional grammatical meaning and acquires something new - stylistic (connotative expressive).

 Widely used for stylistic purposes transpositions of pronouns.